fieldtrip/website/development/project/trigger.md

 It is not yet used for biosemi, and it also has not yet replaced the read_ctf_trigger function.
 This should still be done.

-Issues to be solved in the flank detectio
+Issues to be solved in the flank detection

 - multiple trigger channels (OK)
 - downgoing flank also interesting (OK)